richaaard21/ct-archive/README.md

 If you archive a log, please submit a pull request to add it to this table.

-To help seed the torrent files, you can use [this feed](https://raw.githubusercontent.com/geomys/ct-archive/main/torrents.rss) 📡
+To help seed the torrent files, you can use [this feed](https://raw.githubusercontent.com/geomys/ct-archive/main/torrents.rss) 📡 The whole archive weighs approximately 10TB.

 A very comprehensive list of CT logs can be found at https://sslmate.com/app/ctlogs.